foxbow/mixplay/README.md

 * keyword play
 * URL stream play
 * playlist support
-* Name/Artist guessing by path if no MP3 Tag info is available
 * MP3 tag suport with guessing mechanism on missing tags

 ### Planned